Last week, Keto Fathead Bread came to mind when Mrs. CBB wanted to make keto bagels.

 You’ll get fewer slices, but if you want big, form it big and enjoy it.

 We store our keto fathead bread in the refrigerator as we left it out once, and it went mouldy.

-My suggestion is to refrigerate it once it’s cooled down or freeze it if you make loaves in advance.
+I suggest refrigerating it once it’s cooled down or freezing it if you make loaves in advance.

 Adding Seeds Over Top

-The last thing to consider is whether you want a topping such as sesame seeds, poppy seeds etc.
+The last thing to consider is whether you want a topping such as sesame and poppy seeds.

-Either way works if you plan on adding seeds to the top of the keto fathead bread.
+Either way works if you add seeds to the top of the keto fathead bread.

 If you use egg or egg whites, you’ll find that the loaf will be a yellowish colour.